There’s a consistent, almost predictable behavior pattern with many photographers who are successful.

 Don’t be too proud to take on jobs.

-Unless of course you have no time because you’re way too busy.
+Unless of course you have little time because you’re way too busy.
 Or your ego won’t let you.
+Stay humble.
+Be modest.

 Many small jobs, be they donations to community causes or small time gigs, will keep you active, learning, and earning.